 Customisation is key to strengthening relationships – and account-based marketing is a powerful B2B trend that can drive revenue and grow your business.
 ABM is essentially how sales were done before we could distribute communications en masse.
 It’s building personalised campaigns towards specific accounts – treating an individual prospect or existing client like its very own market, or a market of one.
 It takes time to cultivate and deepen that relationship, but by feeding customers the right content – that’s customised and relevant to them, yet also demonstrates your organisation’s strengths and insights – you can boost ROI and measurable sales to high-value targets.

-Sponsors of these awards are Stein IAS and LinkedIn
+Founding partner of these awards are Stein IAS and sponsored by LinkedIn.